 Being charged with Driving While Intoxicated can have a serious impact on both your personal and professional life, and can have a variety of consequences that will cause major issues to you and your family.
-At Cole Paschall Law, it is our hope that we can work with you to mitigate these issues and minimize the impacts that you charges will ultimately have, while building a strong and creative defense for your DWI charges.
-A first or second offense DWI has strict punishments associated with them, but in the event that you are charged with a third DWI, you can be certain that the penalties will be even more severe.
-In this instance, we will have to work aggressively towards the least-impactful outcome possible for your case, and will need to explore a variety of approaches to achieve this goal.
+At Cole Paschall Law, it is our hope that we can work with you to mitigate these issues and minimize the impacts that your charges will ultimately have while building a strong and creative defense for your DWI charges.
+A first or second-offense DWI has strict punishments associated with it, but in the event that you are charged with a third DWI, you can be certain that the penalties will be even more severe.
+In this instance, we will have to work aggressively towards the least impactful outcome possible for your case and will need to explore a variety of approaches to achieve this goal.

 The process of defending a DWI in the Texas courts is complicated, and even if you are found not guilty, there are still repercussions that you may need to deal with from the Texas DMV that include a variety of administrative penalties.
 We will be able to work with you to ensure that every legal consequence for these charges is handled appropriately and fairly.